blue-yonder/devpi-builder/README.rst

       --junit-xml JUNIT_XML
                             Write information about the build success / failure to a JUnit-compatible XML file.
-      --run-id RUN_ID       Add the given run identifier entries in the XML output.
+      --run-id RUN_ID       Add the given string to all entries in the XML output, allowing to distinguish output from multiple runs in a merged XML.
       --dry-run             Build missing wheels, but do not modify the state of the devpi server.
       --client-cert CLIENT_CERT